fbpx

 A tree to 10 m or more tall, with a wide canopy spread potentially, with smooth bark.

-It naturally occurs from Peats Ridge in NSW, extending south, through the coast and tablelands divisions, to Victoria, Tasmania, and South Australia.
-It has naturalised in Western Australia.
+It naturally occurs from around Peats Ridge in NSW, extending south, through the coast and tablelands divisions, to Victoria, Tasmania, and South Australia.
+It grows through most of Victoria with the exception of the north-west region and grows mainly around the Adelaide-region in SA, as far west a snear Port Lincoln.
+It grows mainly over the eastern half of Tasmania.
+It has naturalised in Western Australia and will easily naturalise in disturbed and man-modified areas.

 Found generally in wet and dry sclerophyll forest and woodland and coastal scrubs.